Infrastructure Asset Management System

 Why Do Infrastructure Assets Need to Be Managed?

-Relying entirely on a “break/fix” model of asset maintenance might seem practical and efficient, but it can often have serious consequences.
-An infrastructure asset management system helps operators not only to perform maintenance when it’s necessary, but also to enact protective measures that help prevent expensive crises before they happen.
-It also makes performing maintenance faster and easier, and allows operators to plan ahead more thoroughly.
+While relying entirely on a “break/fix” model of asset maintenance might seem practical and efficient, it can often have serious consequences.
+However, an infrastructure asset management system helps operators not only to perform maintenance when it’s necessary, but also to help prevent failures before they happen.
+Another benefit is that it makes performing maintenance faster and easier, and allows operators to plan ahead more thoroughly.

 Negative impacts of poor infrastructure asset management include: